Fathimaamjath/customer_segmentation_analysis_using_kmeans_and_implementation_using_streamlit/README.md

 Our aim is to group certain customers into a specific category, such that these group shares a common behaviour that helps us to make some plan of action.
 For achieving this we are using kmeans algorithm, so that at the end we will create a dependent variable with finite number of values which refers to the classes/group were each customer belongs.

+PROJECT IMPLEMENTATION:

+Step 1: Import necessary libraries

+For our project we need pandas,numpy for data analization and seaborn, matplotlib for data visualization.

+Step 2: Load the dataset and view the properties, characteristics of the dataset.

+Step 3: From sklearn library import cluster and create an empty list forstoring the values for wcss(within cluster sum of squares)